Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis

 \section{Implementation Details}

 \paragraph{Data Preprocessing.} Before training our composite scene representation, we follow BANMo \cite{yang2022banmo} by resizing the raw RGB images and the ground truth depth maps from 960 $\times$ 720 and 256 $\times$ 192 resolution, respectively, to a resolution of 512 $\times$ 512, which is the resolution used during training.
-We also scale the ground-truth depth measurements and the translation component of the ARKit camera poses (used to initialize the background's root-body poses $\mathbf{G}^{t}_{0}$) by a scaling factor of 0.2, which we empirically found to improve the pretraining of the deformable objects.
-After training, we scale both the ground-truth and rendered depth back to the original metric space and compute the evaluation metrics at 480 $\times$ 360 resolution.
+We also scale the ground-truth depth measurements and the translation component of the ARKit camera poses (used to initialize the background's root-body poses $\mathbf{G}^{t}_{0}$) by a scaling factor of 0.2, which we empirically found to improve the pre-training of the deformable objects.
+After training, we scale the ground-truth and rendered depth back to the original metric space and compute the evaluation metrics at 480 $\times$ 360 resolution.

-\paragraph{Optimization.} As mentioned in Sec.
-4 of the main paper, we optimize our composite scene representation by first pretraining each object field separately and then jointly finetuning them.
-For both the pretraining and joint-finetuning stages, we use the same batch size, sampled rays per batch, and sampled points per ray as BANMo \cite{yang2022banmo}.
-Pretraining a deformable object takes 8.5 hours with 4 NVIDIA RTX A5000 GPUs, and pretraining the background takes 4.5 hours.
+\paragraph{Optimization.} We optimize our composite scene representation by first pre-training each object field separately and then jointly finetuning them.
+We use the same batch size, sampled rays per batch, and sampled points per ray as BANMo \cite{yang2022banmo} for both the pre-training and joint-finetuning stages. pre-training a deformable object takes 8.5 hours with 4 NVIDIA RTX A5000 GPUs, and pre-training the background takes 4.5 hours.
 Jointly finetuning one deformable object and the background takes an additional 1.5 hours with 4 NVIDIA RTX A5000 GPUs, and jointly finetuning two deformable objects and the background takes an additional 2.5 hours with 4 NVIDIA RTX A6000 GPUs.

-\paragraph{Pretraining.} For pretraining deformable objects, we follow the training procedure of and use the same hyper-parameters as BANMo \cite{yang2022banmo}, which we augment with a depth reconstruction loss weighted by a default value of $\lambda_\textrm{depth} = 5$ (for the ``Human 1'' sequence, we use a loss weight of $\lambda_\textrm{depth} = 1.5$ for pretraining the deformable object).
-Following BANMo's latest implementation, we pre-train each deformable object in three training stages, each for 24k, 6k, and 24k iterations.
+\paragraph{Pre-training.} For pre-training deformable objects, we follow the training procedure of and use the same hyper-parameters as BANMo \cite{yang2022banmo}, which we augment with a depth reconstruction loss weighted by a default value of $\lambda_\textrm{depth} = 5$ (for the \textsc{Human 1} sequence, we use a loss weight of $\lambda_\textrm{depth} = 1.5$ for pre-training the deformable object).
+Following BANMo, we pre-train each deformable object in three training stages, each for 24k, 6k, and 24k iterations.